 Multi-unit buildings should be designed with prominent entries that are inviting and clearly visible from adjacent streets from adjacent streets.
 Fenestration and transparency fenestration should be simple, human scale, elegantly proportioned and generous.
 Circular, trapezoidal, and triangular windows are discouraged.
-Operable windows for all building types are encouraged.
+Residential buildings shall be designed with operable windows, to the extent allowed under the building code, to facilitate natural air flow and ventilation.
 Glazing should be non-reflective.
 The recommended minimum percentage of transparent façade area is 50% for residential buildings, and 65% for other non-residential uses.
 75% of the ground floor facades (between 2' and 8' above grade) of retail frontages should include clear, un-tinted glass.
 For office, hotel and ground floor commercial uses, this percentage should be a minimum of 50%.
 In areas requiring ground floor retail uses the maximum extent of a blank wall (areas without windows or entries) should not exceed 10 linear feet.